Loading Guild Resources

 This does not apply for 28 days beginning with the day the landlord's interest in the dwelling is assigned to the landlord.

 It's interesting to note the wording carefully here.
 There is technically no requirement to appoint an agent under the Act, and the offence is to carry out letting or property management activities without a licence (including collecting rent).
-A landlord could lawfully appoint a licensed agent for just let only (letting work) but still be restricted from serving a notice because nobody is appointed for property management work.
+A landlord could lawfully appoint a licensed agent for letting work only, but still be restricted from serving a notice because nobody is appointed for property management work.

 Of course, an unlicensed landlord could not collect the rent without committing an offence.
-Still, in theory, the landlord could appoint one licensed agent to collect the rent and another agent to make arrangements with a person for repairs and maintenance.
-However, this would still have the effect that notice could be served because the landlord must appoint an agent to "carry out ALL property management work in respect of the dwelling on the landlord's behalf ".
+Still, in theory, the landlord could appoint one licensed agent to collect the rent and another to arrange repairs and maintenance with a person.
+However, this would still have the effect that notice could be served, because the landlord must appoint an agent to "carry out ALL property management work in respect of the dwelling on the landlord's behalf".

 Submitting a fully completed and paid application for a licence will be sufficient to allow the service of a notice.

-Rent Smart Wales holds and manages a register of all licensed and registered landlords and agents.
+Rent Smart Wales maintains a register of all licensed and registered landlords and agents.
 The information is public, although you can access only specific elements so that Rent Smart Wales wouldn't disclose the address of a private landlord, for example.

 If a prospective occupier wishes to check a landlord or agent, or a landlord wishes to check if an agent has a licence, they can search the Rent Smart Wales website.